table of contents

 Although DHEA is the most prevalent steroid hormone in the human body and is sometimes referred to as the “fountain of youth hormone,” your supply doesn’t last forever (Webb, 2006).
 Levels of DHEA peak between ages 20 and 30, then the number starts to decline.
 By the time a man is 70–80 years old, his DHEA hormone levels are 10–20% of what they were when he was younger (Neunzig, 2014).
 When DHEA levels start to decline, some older men turn to DHEA supplements as replacement therapy.

 There are many claims out there about the potential health benefits of DHEA for men.
 Over the years, DHEA supplements have been touted for their ability to enhance sexual function, improve energy, treat adrenal insufficiency, and manage body fat and body composition.

-However, research on the benefits of DHEA has produced mixed results, and large, randomized trials are needed to confirm DHEA’s potential benefits for well-being (Rutkowski, 2014).
+However, research on the benefits of DHEA for men has produced mixed results, and large, randomized trials are needed to confirm DHEA’s potential benefits for well-being (Rutkowski, 2014).
 Before starting DHEA, discuss the potential benefits with your healthcare provider.

-DHEA for erectile dysfunction
+DHEA for ED

-DHEA for muscle mass and muscle strength
+DHEA for building muscle

 DHEA for obesity